Zenkoku Jiren: Split

+Pure anarchists vs anarcho-syndicalists

 In contrast to the anarcho-syndicalists of Zenkoku Jiren, the pure anarchist faction was highly critical of industrialism and called instead for a complete break from capitalist industrialisation.
 They believed that the division of labour, which required a hierarchy of management and deprived workers of collective responsibility, was incompatible with anarchist communism.
 The ultimate aim of the pure anarchists in Zenkoku Jiren was to roll back industrialisation and urbanisation and to establish a network of self-sufficient, autonomous communes, each with a balance of agriculture and small-scale industry.

-Pure anarchists such as Hatta Shuzo therefore rejected class conflict as a means to bring about a social revolution, believing it would instead arise naturally when people sought to gain freedom and establish a classless society.
+Pure anarchists such as Hatta Shūzō therefore rejected class struggle as a means to bring about a social revolution, believing it would instead arise naturally when people sought to gain freedom and establish a classless society.
 Hatta believed that syndicalism would inevitably adopt capitalist modes of productions, preserve the factory system and retain the division of labour.
 He argued that even if capitalism were abolished by trade unions, inequality between different groups of workers would remain in place and mediation between them would necessitate the creation of a state.
 He also rejected the creation of workers' councils, which he believed would inevitably establish authoritarian rule and discriminate against people who did not participate directly in production.

-Following publication of the pure anarchist Iwasa Sakutarō's book Anarchists Answer Like this, in August 1927, Jiyū Rengō published a review by an anarcho-syndicalist named Katamachi, who criticised Iwasa's rejection of class conflict.
-Katamachi held that class conflict was a struggle between business owners and wage labours for control of the means of production, in contrast with Iwasa's view that it was a struggle over profit sharing.
-The following month, it published a response from the pure anarchist Mizunuma Tatsuo, who said pure anarchists rejected class reductionism, rather than class conflict, as they believed it centred action by industrial workers and marginalised the role of tenant farmers.
-He argued that as most industrial disputes throughout history had been over workers' share in profits, in the form of demands for increased wages, it did not raise the class consciousness necessary for establishing a libertarian society.
-To Mizunuma, the pure anarchist conception of class conflict went beyond seizure of the means of production and instead sought to realise a classless society and the abolition of all exploitation of labour.
+In July 1927, the pure anarchist Iwasa Sakutarō published the book Anarchists Answer Like This; the following month, Jiyū Rengō published a review of the book by an anarcho-syndicalist named Katamachi, who criticised Iwasa's rejection of class struggle.
+Katamachi held that class struggle was a conflict between business owners and wage labourers for control of the means of production, in contrast with Iwasa's view that class struggle was a conflict over profit sharing.
+In September 1927, Jiyū Rengō published a response from the pure anarchist Mizunuma Tatsuo, who said pure anarchists rejected class reductionism, rather than class struggle.
+To Mizunuma, the pure anarchist conception of class struggle went beyond seizure of the means of production and instead sought to realise a classless society and the abolition of all exploitation of labour.